PawelMStasik/plinProject/Code/README.md

 1. Right-click on *References* in the *Solution Explorer*.
 2. Select *Add Reference*.
 3. In the *Browse* tab select `plin.exe`.
 You may need to click browse to add the proper file to the list.

+You might want to use *plin.xml* file so Visual Studio would provide you a description on each function and type.